colelabar/Elite-Ships-API/README.md

 # CRUD API Lab
 Given as a lab assignment in my 3rd Semester of Thaddeus Stevens, this was to be built to display proficiency in designing and constructing an API and a client-facing interface for interaction.
 It was primarily built using PHP, configured on a Vagrant Virtualbox.

+Below you will find the requirements for the assignment.

 # Lab/Assignment
 Create your own Slim API.